isomerpages/imda-oin/_ongoing-national-innovation-challenges/1d-oip-nic.md

 <h5>What We Are Looking For</h5>

-A prototype site inspection and defects management system with machine-learning and image-and-video analytics capabilities<br>
+A prototype site inspection and defects management system with machine-learning and image-and-video analytics capabilities<br><br>

 There are no restrictions on the geographical location of the problem solvers who may choose to apply to this challenge.
 However, the prototype must be demonstrated in Singapore.<br><br>
 <a href="https://www.openinnovation.sg/" target="_blank" >Learn More</a>